High Contrast Mode:

 a close up of a computer screen

-According to a recent study conducted by Allstate Insurance Company, water heater failures remains as one of the top 3 most preventable causes of water damage.
-In order to prevent your home from suffering unnecessary water damage cleanup costs, learn about a few water heater repair tips.
+Most homeowners take their water heaters for granted.
+If they have hot water, then the water heater is working!
+However, faulty heaters cause tens of thousands of dollars in damage in every year.
+According to a recent study conducted by Allstate Insurance Company, water heater failures remain as one of the top 3 most preventable causes of water damage.
+To prevent your home from suffering unnecessary water damage and the associated cleanup costs, learn about a few water heater repair tips.
 Plus, some general maintenance to keep your water heater working efficiently.

-Water Heater Repair Tips
+Warning Signs You Need Water Heater Repair

-Electric Water Heater Repair
+For Electric Water Heater Repair

 Many electric water heater issues offer simple solutions by replacing one or both heating elements or thermostats.
 However, remember to turn off the power to your electric water heater by turning off the circuit breaker or fuse that powers the unit.
 Additionally, shut off the water supply before attempting repairs, or you might find yourself with a bigger mess than you started with.

 In general, there are three primary types of water heater elements that tend to need replacement: screw in, bolt in, and clamp in.
-If you suspect that the elements are the problem, repairing your water heater is pretty straightforward process.
+If you suspect that the elements are the problem, repairing your water heater is a straightforward process.
 The process includes:

-• testing the elements,
+• Testing the elements,

-• removing them if they are indeed malfunctioning, and
+• Removing them if they are indeed malfunctioning, and

-• installing replacements.
+• Installing replacements.

 If your home has hard water, it's possible that your unit may fail within the warranty period.
 If in doubt, call a repair technician for a professional opinion.
-Keep in mind after 10 years in age, threads and other portions of the connected parts to the water heater become corroded, replacing these parts can cause leaks at the entry point of the given part- this is why a replacement is a much better and cost effective option.
+Keep in mind after 10 years in age, threads and other portions of the connected parts to the water heater become corroded, replacing these parts can cause leaks at the entry point of the given part- this is why a replacement is a much better and cost-effective option.
 When calling a plumber, be sure to ask for options on your replacement water heater, there are many and with rebates from the local utility companies, a direct swap to a new basic tank type may not be the best overall decision when looking at cost to operate and maintain over the life of the heater.

-Gas Water Heater Repair
+For Gas Water Heater Repair

 Experienced homeowners can also troubleshoot and provide simple repairs for gas water heaters.
 First, remember to turn the gas pilot control valve to the "pilot" setting for safety before attempting any repairs.
 Plus, shut off the water supply to the unit.
 Routine water heater repair and troubleshooting include:

-• checking the gas pilot flame and pilot operation.
+• Checking the gas pilot flame and pilot operation.

-• retightening, repositioning, or replacing the gas thermocouple.
+• Retightening, repositioning, or replacing the gas thermocouple.

-• replacing the gas pilot control valve.
+• Replacing the gas pilot control valve.

-• checking for proper flame from the burner.
+• Checking for proper flame from the burner.

-• removing sediment by flushing the water heater.
+• Removing sediment by flushing the water heater.

-• replacing the temperature and pressure relief valve.
+• Replacing the temperature and pressure relief valve.

 Keep in mind that certain signs indicate that it's time to replace your gas water heater.
 For example, watermarks or heavy rusting in the bottom of the tank and/or water in the bottom of the combustion chamber means replacement is around the corner.

-Flush the Water Heater Tank
+General Water Heater Maintenance: Flushing the Tank

 1. Decreases heating efficiency because gas heaters have burners at the bottom of the tank, and electric heaters have elements at the bottom of the tank, the sediment acts as an insulator between the water you want to heat and the heating source.
 This process causes longer run times to properly heat, which equals more money out of your pocket.
 These extended run times also create premature failure on the mechanical parts of the heater.